Father/Son Challenge

 The event's name took on a somewhat looser interpretation when Fuzzy Zoeller teamed up with his daughter Gretchen in 2005.
-In 2013 and 2016, Bernhard Langer played with his daughter Christina, and in 2013, Arnold Palmer played with his grandson Sam Saunders.
+In 2013 and 2016, Bernhard Langer played with his daughter Christina.
+In 2006 and 2007, Arnold Palmer played with his grandson Sam Saunders.

+In 2024, qualifying entrants included Annika Sörenstam, who partnered with her 13-year-old son Willie McGee, and Nelly Korda, whose partner was her father, Petr Korda.